 Why do you need to measure your content marketing ROI?

-Using content marketing to nurture leads and build trust among your audience
+For nurturing leads and building trust among your audience

 Useful tools for measuring ROI from content marketing

-Content marketing success needs to be measured for two main reasons:
+Content marketing ROI needs to be measured for two main reasons:

 As I mentioned in the introduction, content marketing is an investment like any other; it involves time, money and effort so whether you’re a part of a small team or a bigger business with multiple departments, you need to determine whether the resources you’ve put into developing and applying your strategy are truly paying off.